pfeiferd/genestrip/README.md

                             goals 'filter' or 'match', 'matchlr', 'dbinfo'
                             and 'db2fastq' for use without project
                             context.
- -f <fqfile1,fqfile2,...>   Input fastq files as paths or URLs to be
+ -f <fqfile1,fqfile2,...>   Input fastq/fasta files as paths or URLs to be
                             processed via the goals 'filter', 'match' or 'matchlr'.
-When a URL is given, the fastq file will not be downloaded but data streaming will be applied unless '-l' or '-ll' is given.
+When a URL is given, the fastq/fasta file will not be downloaded but data streaming will be applied unless '-l' or '-ll' is given.
  -i                         If several goals are given, it runs them
                             without reusing intermediate results of object
                             goals between the given goals.
 Isolation